CrestApps/laravel-code-generator/README.md

 ## Installation

-1. To download this package into your laravel project, use the command-line to execute the following command
+1. To download this package into your Laravel project, use the command-line to execute the following command

 	```
 	composer require crestapps/laravel-code-generator --dev